Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/tailwind-grid-responsive-4-column-blocks.md

   - tailwind
 ---

-When it comes to **tailwind CSS layouts** we have basically two main options:
+When it comes to **tailwind CSS layouts** we have two main options:

 - Flexbox
 - Grid

-If you know me, I use CSS Flexbox for a lot of things.
-It's one of these things you start with and end up using for a lot of elements.
+If you know me, I use CSS Flexbox for many things.
+It's one of these things you start with and end up using for many elements.

-Today however I want to explore some CSS grid action in Tailwind and see just how easy it can be.
+However, I want to explore some CSS grid action in Tailwind and see how easy it can be.

 We'll be creating a responsive 4 column block layout for large devices.
-On tablet size they should stack 2-2 and on mobile, it should be 1 column layout.
+On tablet size, they should stack 2-2, and on mobile, it should be 1 column layout.

-The end result is as the following:
+The result is as the following:

 ![Tailwind responsive grid](https://cdn.hashnode.com/res/hashnode/image/upload/v1618986443272/IjQSRq7cs.gif)

 ## Tailwind grid: 4 Column grid layout

-Let's start with our basic html structure and style from there.
+Let's start with our basic HTML structure and style from there.

 ```html
 <div>